-In using the failure mode checklist, it is a requirement that training centres apply at least one item from each section (Thrusters, Sensors, Position Reference, Power, Environment and Miscellaneous) during the Simulator Course and its exercises.
+MANDATORY: It is compulsory for training centres to apply at least one item from each section (Thrusters, Sensors, Position Reference, Power, Environment and Miscellaneous) during the Simulator Course and its exercises.
 Other failures are subject to the training centre's choice, either to apply them through the exercises or discuss them during the debriefing.
-In the case of debriefing, a note should be made in the failure mode table to specify that has been done.
+In the case of debriefing, a note should be made in the failure mode table to specify that.